Find It: The Perfect Grey Paint that will Outlast the Trend

 It seems we've gone a bit overboard with the grey trend.
 Whole homes are being done in this colour the same way that white is used as a neutral backdrop.
-Personally, I find all-grey spaces a bit too lifeless.
+Personally, I find all-grey spaces a bit too lifeless and cold.
 Some are too much on the blue side and it can actually make you feel blue as well.
 Others are just cold and or too dark and make a space feel like a cement jail cell.
 Especially when you have grey walls, grey cabinets and grey furniture all piled on top of one another, it just makes for an uninteresting and at the same time overwhelming experience.

-That said, I do think that a light misty grey or a light grey that's slightly on the warm side (aka greige) can be timeless and very natural in a home.
+I do think that a light misty grey or a light grey that's slightly on the warm side (aka greige) can be timeless and very natural in a home.
 A misty grey is very soothing and bounces light around, whereas greige is a naturally muted backdrop that feels warm and welcoming.